top of page

 Delicate, Sensitive Flower Manifesto

-So when a friend sent me a meme this week, burnout is an actual thing.
+So when a friend sent me a meme this week, turns outthat burnout is an actual thing.
 It includes the following symptoms—a sense of failure and self-doubt, detachment, feeling alone, loss of motivation, cynical outlook, and decreased satisfaction.
-Check, check and check.
+Check, check, check.
 Sigh.
-Dragging myself to the finish line of this contract, I'm asking myself where I got the idea that enduring is a virtue.

 bottom of page